 Rabbet or dado run parallel with the grain set the fence to where the cut is to be made.
 If the feather board is available set it to keep the wood in touch with the fence.

 Mitre Gauge use

 For this cut the fence is not required and can be removed.
 It is used for producing cuts across the grain.

-A rabbet cut along the the edge of wood with the grain and suitable for making grooves for panes of glass or picture frames.
-The rabbet can be produced with the saw blade set at the desired height to produce the required rabbet.
+A rabbet cut along the the edge of wood with the grain.
+Suitable for making grooves for panes of glass or picture frames.
+The rabbet is produced with the saw blade set at the height to produce the required rabbet.

-This makes producing this type of rabbet an easy process of setting the fence and the depth of cut and if necessary make several passes to achieve the depth and width of the rabbet.
+This makes producing this type of rabbet an easy process of setting the fence.
+The depth of cut and make several passes to achieve the depth and width of the rabbet.

-A dado is a cut across the grain of the wood using the mitre gauge, this means that several cuts will be made unless the composition of several saw blades are mounted to the desired width of the dado.
+Dado is cutting across the grain of the wood using the mitre gauge, means that several cuts will be made.
+Therefore compile several saw blades to the desired width of the dado.

-This is called a stack and the blades have to compiled in a set procedure, the teeth of each blade the teeth of each blade should be offset from each other.
+This is a stack and the blades have to compiled in a set procedure.
+Because teeth of each blade is offset from each other.